claradepaolis/GOdatasets/README.md

 ### Other available information
 The annotation data contains several fields in the GO Annotation File (GAF) 2.2 format.
 More information on these fields can be found here http://geneontology.org/docs/go-annotation-file-gaf-format-2.2/.

-## Environmnet
-Virtual environment created through conda using Python 3.8.5
-### Dependencies
-For data preprocessing:
-* biopython 1.78

-## Download and process datasets

-To generate dataset, run the following two scripts.
-The two can be run in parallel to save time.

-To get GO annotations, `get_raw_annotations.sh` will:
-1. download GO Annotations from `ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/complete/uniprot_sprot.fasta.gz`,
-2. filter by experimental evidence codes,
-3. save records to json file.
-Run time is approx 1 hour on my server.
-The resulting json file is approximately 200MB

-To download protein sequences, `get_raw_sequences.sh` will:
-1. download Swiss-Prot and TrEMBL sequence data
-2. generate a SQL database for fast access to TrEMBL sequences Run time is approx 3.5 hours on my server.

-Modify these files to specify the data location and code location.
-The resulting database is approximately 16GB

 ## Alternatives and More info
 The GO annotations used here, and others, can be found here: https://www.uniprot.org/downloads.